Chao Cao

 Hierarchical Coverage Path Planning in Complex 3D Environments

-Chao Cao, Ji Zhang, Matt Travers and Howie Choset
+Chao Cao, Ji Zhang, Matt Travers, Howie Choset

 IEEE International Conference on Robotics and Automation (ICRA), 2020